Overview and History

 The goal of this award is to honor a person who has made significant contributions in the advancement of nuclear.
 The award has a very broad reach with all-inclusive consideration outside of traditional scholarly, academic nuclear science and technology, to include non-technical fields.

-Win up to $1,000 scholarship
+Win up to $1,000

 The goal of the CNTA Essay Contest is to increase high school student awareness of nuclear technologies and their impact on society.
 Successful essays require students to integrate science, technology, social understanding, and language arts.
 Researching a technical topic, relating the information to society, and effectively communicating the information in writing are great skills for any high school student to practice and demonstrate.